 Drug-Free Workplace Supervisor Training teaches supervisors to recognize symptoms of substance abuse and make referrals based on performance problems.

 The presentation was developed by Working Partners.
-Working Partners is a U.S. Department of Labor initiative that raises awareness about the impact drugs and alcohol have on the workplace and helps employers and employees work together to ensure their workplaces are free of the hazards of alcohol and drug abuse.
+Working Partners was a U.S. Department of Labor initiative to raise awareness about the impact drugs and alcohol have on the workplace and help employers and employees work together to ensure their workplaces are free of the hazards of alcohol and drug abuse.

 When an employee has been on leave for an extended period of time, supervisors may want to review the

 Return to Work Planning Checklist to help plan a successful transition back to work.

 Supervisors can play a vital role in the prevention of suicide.
 The Suicide Prevention Toolkit provides helpful information.

 The Workplace Violence Prevention Toolkit offers a prevention guide, forms and checklists plus self-guided training.